-If a CAP/DA applicant's assessment identified concerns with the services offered in the waiver or State Plan to maintain the health, safety and well-being due to home environmental concerns, lack of staffing, or the health, safety and well-being requirements listed in Subsection 7.3 recommendation can be made to enter the applicant in an individual risk agreement for a specified timeframe to attempt to mitigate the concerns.
-The timeframe is 90-calendar days.
-After the 90th day, a reevaluation of the condition must be conducted, at which time another IRA can be implemented, if needed. service plan.
+If a CAP/DA applicant's assessment identified concerns with the services offered in the waiver to maintain the health, safety and well-being due to home environmental concerns or the health, safety and well-being requirements listed in Subsection 7.3 recommendation can be made to enter the applicant in an individual risk agreement for a specified timeframe to attempt to mitigate the concerns.
+The timeframe is a 90-calendar day service plan.

-When a CAP/DA beneficiary or primary caregiver makes a decision that could lead to an adverse consequence, or the likelihood of harm to self or others, the Case Management Entity (CME) designate personnel will engage the CAP beneficiary or primary caregiver to discuss the concerns and bring awareness of the possible outcomes of the concerning issue.
-An agreement must be reached with the CME designated personnel and the CAP beneficiary or primary caregiver on strategies to mitigate the concerning issues using a revised service plan, and when applicable, an individual risk agreement.
+When a CAP/DA beneficiary makes a decision that could lead to an adverse consequence, or the likelihood of harm to self or others, the Case Management Entity (CME) designate personnel will engage the CAP beneficiary to discuss the concerns and bring awareness of the possible outcomes of the concerning issue.
+An agreement must be reached with the CME designated personnel and the CAP beneficiary on strategies to mitigate the concerning issues using a revised service plan, and when applicable, an individual risk agreement.